aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-03-tear-down.md

 ![](media/ssm-aws-logo.png)

-**Congratulations!** You have completed the **Episode 1: Introduction and building a foundation for enterprise cloud operations** workshop.
+**Congratulations!** You have completed the **Episode 1: Using Amazon Systems Manager as a Foundation for Operationally Excellent Workloads** workshop.

 ## Tear down instructions